DUNE-DAQ/trgtools/docs/ta-dump.md

 Event displays are processed by default.
 If there are many TAs that were loaded, then this may take a while to plot.
 The `--no-display` options skips event display plotting.

+A text file named `ta_anomaly_summary.txt` is generated that gives reference statistics for each TA data member and gives a count of data members that are at least 2 sigma and 3 sigma from the mean.
+One can use `--no-anomaly` to stop this file generation.

 ## Example
 ```bash
 python ta_dump.py file.hdf5